 The Parish Hall provides affordable facilities in an area where there are few community amenities and high unemployment.

 Mark Dowdall, environment and community director at the Banks Group, said: “We’re delighted to help the Social Care Group with the grant to replace the roof.
 It’s very obvious that the hall is not just used by the group but by the entire community.

 “We aim to deliver long term positive benefits to the local communities that host our developments and in this part of West Lothian we are pleased to have supported improving facilities to promote a better quality of community life.”

 The Banks Community Fund was established to support community groups and voluntary organisations in the vicinity of the Banks Group’s developments, ensuring that local communities share the benefits from Banks presence in the area.

 Banks has permission to undertake operations at Rusha for a seven-year period.
 Once coaling is complete the 154-hectare site will be fully restored and landscaped to a mixture of woodland and agriculture.

 The company estimates that the Rusha site will contribute more than £5 million to the local economy every year through wages and other supply chain contributions.
 In addition to the 44 people employed on site, it will also support a number of other off-site jobs in related transport and supplies activity.

 PR can do miraculous things for your business.
-Increase your bottom line and give your workplace a buzz – contact Holyrood Partnership using the form below:
+Increase your bottom line and give your workplace a buzz – contact Holyrood PR using the form below:

 You can take a look at Northwest Roof for Cleaning for roof maintenance and cleaning services.